Visiting Scholars Program

 Coverage of Scholarship

-Round trip economy class airfare, stipend for 10-month residence, Health Insurance up to $4,500, Funding (up to $1,000) for hiring a research assistant or an editor, and funding (up to $1,000) for participation in two academic conferences in North America.
+Round trip economy class airfare, stipend for 10-month residence, Health insurance up to $4,500, funding (up to $2,500) for hiring a research assistant or an editor and funding for participation in academic conference in North America.